 On this page, I will be discussing the things that I have learned about my topic both before and after the trip.
-I will also be building upon the things that I have done in Phases 0, 1 and 2 (click here, here or here to see them respectively).
-The things that I have done in Phases 0, 1, and 2 were choosing my project topic, creating real/big questions, and finding helpful resources to expand my knowledge on the topic.
+I will also be building upon the things that I have done in Phases 0

 I have done some background research on how businesses work, and how plants work.
-I learned that businesses should sell something unique in order to attract the attention of customers, and with that, make a reasonable profit.
-But I did not focus my Inquiry Project on businesses only, I also looked at plants which I could sell.
-However, I did not look at plants in general, I researched a little bit about cacti.
-Although I do not know what types of cacti are growing on the foothill west of the village, I have found some benefits that a specific genus of the Cactaceae group provides for people: Opuntia, or the more common term, "Prickly Pear".
-This genus of cacti has juices have a huge nutritional value that benefits people.
+I learned that companies should sell something unique to attract the attention of customers, and from that, make a reasonable profit.
+But I did not focus my Inquiry Project on businesses only; I also looked at plants which I could sell.
+However, I did not look at plants in general; I researched a little bit about cacti.
+Although I do not know what types of cacti are growing on the foothill west of the village, I have found some benefits that a particular genus of the Cactaceae group provides for people: Opuntia, or the more common term, "Prickly Pear."
+This genus of cacti has juices have a tremendous nutritional value that benefits people.
 Firstly, some evidence shows that Opuntia can reduce blood sugar levels in type 2 diabetes, and can also reduce the effects of a hangover [1,2].

 Tips to Look Out for in General

-After reading a bit of what a previous Microcampus student Gayatri B. wrote, I learned that I should try to learn a bit more Chinese in order to build a closer relationship with the people there and that sometimes, it is difficult for businesses to open up to you .
-Another thing was from alumni James L. and that was to be sure to take photos when working.
-This is because if you do not have the photos, you might have to spend time later in the project to do it.
-Now I know a few things that I should be mindful of in order to have a successful Inquiry Project.
+After reading a bit of what a former Microcampus student Gayatri B. wrote, I learned that I should try to learn slightly more Chinese to build a closer relationship with the people there and that sometimes, it is difficult for businesses to open up to you .
+Another thing was from alumni James L., and that was to be sure to take photos when working.
+He says that you must take as many photos as possible because if you do not have the pictures, you might have to spend time later in the project to do it.
+Now I know a few things that I should be mindful of to have a successful Inquiry Project.

 Information From 3-to-5's: